 BOLD LEADER PHASE

 In this phase, Cadets learn squad-level operations by taking part in demanding field exercises.
-During these exercises each Cadet, in turn, is called upon to lead their squad in every part of a mission—from receiving orders and analyzing the terrain to making a plan and attaining the objective.
+During these exercises each Cadet, in turn, is called upon to lead their squad in every part of a mission —from receiving orders and analyzing the terrain to making a plan and attaining the objective.
 All the while, Cadets receive detailed feedback on their leadership abilities.

 FUTURE LEADER PHASE

-Cadets in this fourth and final phase are given comprehensive guidance from their LTC instructors to get a sense of their accomplishments over the past weeks.
+Cadets in this fourth and final phase are given comprehensive guidance from their CIET instructors to get a sense of their accomplishments over the past weeks.
 While performing continuing daily tasks such as physical fitness, Cadets also arrange and take part in their Family Day, graduation and awards ceremonies.

 EXAMPLE DAILY EVENTS